 Key takeaways

-- Paul Atkins is the Donald Trump SEC nomination to become the new SEC chair, signaling an immediate shift to more crypto-friendly regulation in the US.
+- Paul Atkins has been confirmed as SEC Chair under President Donald Trump, signaling an immediate shift toward more crypto-friendly regulation in the US.

 - The Trump administration’s financial policy is expected to push for reducing barriers to capital and crypto markets, which Paul Atkins’ policies are likely to favor.